JJimmyFlynn/imarc-scripts/README.md

     - component-name.scss
     - component-name.js (optional)

 N.B.
-The script will create the components in the appropriate atomic folder in `/resources/styles` by default.
+The script will create components in the appropriate atomic folder in `/resources/styles` by default.
 You may override the base location of styles by using the `SASS_DIRECTORY` environment variable.

  e.g. `SASS_DIRECTORY=different-dir/sass`